SchoemanClaudia/RiskyQuizness/README.md

 ### Version Control
 - The quiz was created using Gitpod editor and pushed to Github to the remote repository 'RiskyQuizness'
-- Git commands were used throughout the development to push the code to the remote repository.
+- Git commands were used throughout the development to push the code to the remote repository
 - The following git commands were used:
   - git add . - to add the files to the staging area before being committed
   - git commit -m "commit message" - to commit changes to the local repository queue that are ready for the final step
   - git push - to push all committed code to the remote repository on Github
-  - pip3 install imports for python library assistance
+  - pip3 install imports for python library loads

 ## Credits

-- Slack channel learn-python peers
-- Slack channel peer-code-review for their feedback and taking the time to look at Risky Quizness with fresh eyes
+- Slack channel peers for their feedback with questions and taking the time to look at Risky Quizness with fresh eyes
-- My mentor for the support and knowledge shared, which has been invaluable during our mentor calls
+- My mentor for the support and knowledge shared to keeping prototype simple and clean
-- Tutor Assist
+- Tutor Assist for the support with getting Heroku and Github version to communicate with app deployment